buddyboss/buddyboss-platform/src/readme.txt

 = BuddyBoss licensing service =

-Used to activate, deactivate, and periodically validate your BuddyBoss license so that premium plugins and updates work.
+Used to activate, deactivate, and periodically validate your BuddyBoss license so that paid BuddyBoss add-on plugins and their updates work.
 When you activate or deactivate a license in the admin (or during automatic re-validation), your license key and your site's activation domain are sent to the licensing endpoint at `https://licenses.caseproof.com/api/v1/`.
-This licensing platform is operated on BuddyBoss's behalf by Caseproof, LLC.
+When a BuddyBoss add-on your plan includes is installed or updated (from the Add-ons page, or automatically after a Platform update to keep previously bundled functionality working for existing customers), the add-on package is downloaded from this same service.
+The licensing platform is operated on BuddyBoss's behalf by Caseproof, LLC as a data processor, under the BuddyBoss terms below.
 Terms of Use: https://www.buddyboss.com/terms/
 Privacy Policy: https://www.buddyboss.com/privacy/
-Processor (licensing): Caseproof, LLC — Terms: https://caseproof.com/terms-of-service/ (TODO: confirm) — Privacy: https://caseproof.com/privacy-policy/ (TODO: confirm)

 = BuddyBoss free license verification =